The United States Is Close To A Recession

 16933505_10154539668433250_1392947425_n

 Also, regarding auto loan debt, the subprime portion of this sector isn’t as significant as you think.
 Unlike the housing boom and bust, the underwriting for car loans is much different.
-The exotic debt structure of housing subprime loans is not like the relatively straight forward car loans of the past 8 years.
+The exotic debt structure of housing subprime loans is unlike the relatively straightforward car loans of the past eight years.
 When manufacturing went into recession, we did see an uptick in car delinquencies in those oil states.
-A lot of the economic damage that was done by the stronger dollar and the crash in oil prices has passed.
-Keep an eye out for delinquent trends, but don’t equate repossessions to foreclosures.
+A lot of the economic damage done by the stronger dollar and the crash in oil prices has passed.
+Look for delinquent trends, but don’t equate repossessions to foreclosures.

 8. Myth: Harry Dent said so, so it must be true.